ministryofjustice/opg-lpa/service-front/content/guidance/Process_Signing the LPA.md

 ### Sign the LPA in the right order

-The LPA must be signed in the right order - if not, OPG cannot register the LPA and you may have to pay the application fee again.
+The different sections of the LPA must be signed in the right order.
+If they're not, we can't register the LPA and you may have to pay the application fee again.

+Sections must be signed in this order:

+1. Continuation sheets
+2. Section 5 (if the LPA is for Health and Welfare)
+3. Section 9
+4. Section 10
+5. Section 11
+6. Section 15

 ### How to sign and date your LPA